open-traffic-generator/ixia-c/docs/hello-snappi.md

   p.write(pcap_bytes.read())
 ```

-### Putting It All Together
+## Putting It All Together

-`snappi` provides a fair level of abstraction and ease-of-use while constructing traffic configuration compared to doing the [equivalent in JSON](https://github.com/open-traffic-generator/snappi-tests/tree/3ffe20f/configs/hello_snappi.json).
+`snappi` provides a fair level of abstraction and ease-of-use while constructing traffic configuration, compared to the [equivalent in JSON](https://github.com/open-traffic-generator/snappi-tests/tree/3ffe20f/configs/hello_snappi.json).
 More such comparisons can be found in [common snappi constructs](snappi-constructs.md).

-There's more to snappi than what we've presented here, e.g. per-flow metrics, latency measurements, custom payloads, etc. It will be worthwhile browsing through [snappi-tests](https://github.com/open-traffic-generator/snappi-tests/tree/3ffe20f) for more such examples, pytest-based test scripts and utilities.
+For more information on snappi (per-flow metrics, latency measurements, custom payloads, and etc) and examples on the pytest-based test scripts and utilities, see [snappi-tests](https://github.com/open-traffic-generator/snappi-tests/tree/3ffe20f).